 And I actually felt sick with jealousy.

 Because I have eight photos of Joseph.
 Just eight, all blurred, all grainy, all taken on an ailing camera with the battery light flashing red.
-I can still remember that moment of panic as the screen went blank, the sense of despair that nobody brought us a camera or lent us a charger, that nobody told us how in years to come the lack of photos would simply add to our disbelief that Joseph was ever really here at all.
+I can still remember that moment of panic as the screen went blank, the sense of despair when nobody brought us a camera or lent us a charger, that nobody told us how in years to come the lack of photos would simply add to our disbelief that Joseph was ever really here at all.

 So when I read about those who had professional photographers come to the hospital to capture their babies firsts, and lasts, who freeze framed the moments that can never be recreated, provided them with an album which, undoubtedly hard to look at, would be a huge comfort in years to come, it absolutely kills me that we don’t have that too.